1 PhD studentship on distributed systems/measurements aspects of “Software-defined networking” within EU Horizon 2020

 Competitive FIB Aggregation without Update Churn.
-To appear at IEEE ICDCS, June-July 2014.
+IEEE ICDCS, June-July 2014.

 Steve Uhlig obtained a Ph.D. degree in Applied Sciences from the University of Louvain, Belgium, in 2004.
 From 2004 to 2006, he was a Postdoctoral Fellow of the Belgian National Fund for Scientific Research (F.N.R.S.).
 His thesis won the annual IBM Belgium/F.N.R.S.
 Computer Science Prize 2005.
 Between 2004 and 2006, he was a visiting scientist at Intel Research Cambridge, UK, and at the Applied Mathematics Department of University of Adelaide, Australia.
 Between 2006 and 2008, he was with Delft University of Technology, the Netherlands.
 Prior to joining Queen Mary, he was a Senior Research Scientist with Technische Universität Berlin/Deutsche Telekom Laboratories, Berlin, Germany.
 Starting in January 2012, he is the Professor of Networks and Head of the Networks Research group at Queen Mary, University of London.